jtsteinbach/sandbox/README.md

 2. Validates every tree entry name (defense against crafted trees that try to escape the repository on checkout).
 3. Recomputes the **entire journal hash chain** from the repository ID to the head.
 4. Cross-checks every **branch tip against the journal's last record** of it — a ref moved outside sb is caught here.
-5. With `--anchor HEX`, additionally confirms that a previously noted chain link is still part of history (Section 9).
+5. With `--anchor HEX`, additionally confirms that a previously noted anchor is still part of history (Section 9).
+Anchors are 16-character prefixes of chain links; any 8–64 hex characters are accepted.

-Prints a category-by-category report and the current **chain head** — write that value down somewhere else and it becomes an anchor.
+Prints a category-by-category report and the current **anchor** — a 16-character value you can copy somewhere off-machine and paste back later.
 Exits `0` when everything agrees, `2` with a precise list of problems otherwise.

 ```
 checked 18 objects across 5 save(s)
   ├─── content hashes  all valid ✓
   ├─── journal chain   11 entries linked ✓
   ├─── branch tips     match the journal ✓
-  └─── chain head      8977ecba8bd79985…  (write it down — it anchors today's history)
+  └─── anchor          8977ecba8bd79985  (save it · check later: sb verify --anchor)
 history is intact ✓ — store, journal and refs all agree
 ```